-We have audited the financial statements of Adur District Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of Worthing Borough Council for the year ended 31 March 2018 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Movement in Reserves Statement,
+- · Movement in Reserves Statement,

-- Comprehensive Income and Expenditure Statement,
+- · Comprehensive Income and Expenditure Statement,

 - Balance Sheet,

-- Cash Flow Statement,
+- Cash Flow Statement.

-- and the related notes 1 to 42
+- Collection Fund,

-- Housing Revenue Account Income and Expenditure Statement, the Movement on the Housing Revenue Account Statement and Collection Fund and the related notes
+- and the related notes 1 to 42.